prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 bannerView.videoPlacementType = PlacementType.IN_BANNER // or any other available type
 ```

+### Migration from the original API

+1. Replace the `AdManagerAdView` with `BannerView` in the UI.
+3. Implement the interface `BannerViewListener`.
+4. Remove usage of `AdManagerAdView`, `AdManagerAdRequest`, and implementation of the `AdListener`.
+5. Remove original `BannerAdUnit`.
+5. Follow the instructions to integrate [Banner API](#banner-api).
+6. Setup the [GAM Order](rendering-gam-line-item-setup.html) for rendering.
+You can create a new order or just replace the code of creative in the original one and continue to use it for rendering integration.

 ## Interstitial API

 To integrate interstitial ad you need to implement four easy steps: